How To Clean A Washing Machine Naturally

 Wendy’s Top Tip

 Washing your clothes at low temperatures is great for the environment.
-However, it’s not always great for your washing machine, as colder temperatures don’t always clean away grease, mould, and bacteria effectively.
+However, it’s not always great for your washing machine, as colder temperatures don’t always remove grease, mould, and bacteria effectively.
 I, therefore, wash my towels once a week at 60°C, to help keep my machine in tip-top condition.

 If you have a smelly washing machine, then the chances are it’s coming from the seal of your washing machine.
 You see, the seal of your washing machine can harbour some nasty smells, as well as lint, bacteria, dirt, and pocket detritus.